Rooster Andrews: Texas athletics

-Longhorn Logo and Burnt Orange
+Longhorn logo and burnt orange

 In 1961, coach Darrell Royal talked to Andrews about ways to improve the Longhorns uniform.
 Back then, the Longhorns' helmets were white with orange numerals on the side and a thin orange stripe down the center.
 Andrews told Royal he had an idea and would work on it that night.
 He found a Longhorn head in a book, traced it and colored it in with crayon, and then found a distributor to make decals of the logo.
 They were added onto the helmets of the 1961 Longhorn football team and have remained there ever since.
 In 2013, Athlon Sports named the steerhead logo that Andrews developed as the nation's best college football logo.

 One year later, Royal and Andrews worked together to change the uniform color from the bright orange that was then used to the burnt orange in use today.
 Royal wanted the color to be darker, closer to the color of the football, the way the practice uniforms looked when they were stained with sweat after a hot, hard practice.
 Andrews soaked a uniform in water and showed it to a manufacturer who was then able to make uniforms with the burnt orange color.